wurzeljena/problembase/README.md

 If you expect more users or want to use a separate database server for some other reason, [PostgreSQL](http://www.postgresql.org/) is also supported.
 Create the tables etc. by executing `sql/postgres.sql`.
-Since we frequently use `group_concat`, you have to set that up using this [code](https://gist.github.com/aaronpuchert/6049219).
 Create an initial user as above.

 To set up the connection, simply set environment variable `DATABASE_URL` to